Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-borders.md

 It is recommended to use `all`, specially if dealing with transparencies.

-If you want to use multiple criteria, but not all of them, you can write them separated with commas, like this:
+If you want to use multiple criteria, but not all of them, you can write them separated by a comma, like this:

 `-b color, brightness`.
 This will detect borders between colors and brightness, but not alpha.

 ### Border thickness

-`-k, --thickness <BORDER_THICKNESS>`: Border thickness (default: width of the block)
+`-k, --thickness <BORDER_THICKNESS>`: Specifies the thickness of a border.

 If not specified its default value is the width of a block.